edujtm/edujtm.github.io/content/posts/opencv-image-manipulation.md

 ```
 <br/>
 <p>
-After a few copies data copies, we obtain the desired quadrant shift.
+After a few data copies, we obtain the desired quadrant shift.
 This is much more legible than if we were to calculate the new position for each pixel in a for loop.

 The problem with this implementation is that it assumes that the image width and height are divisible by 2.
 A better implementation would check the size of the image and treat this accordingly.
 </p>